Zollverein: 1820s and 1830s

 In 1820, Württemberg planned to start a customs union among the so-called Third Germany: the middle-sized German states, including itself, Baden, Bavaria, and the two Hessian states (Hesse-Darmstadt and Hesse-Kassel).
 This customs union excluded both Austria and Prussia, primarily because the two major German powers were considered too overbearing.
 Plans foundered on the differing interests of the affected states.
 While the economic development in Baden proceeded relatively well, with its long borders and well entrenched infrastructure for trade, economic development in Bavaria lagged well behind it, and the Bavarian regime enacted a protective tariff on goods produced outside its border.
 The result was a short lived trade agreement between Baden and Hesse-Darmstadt.
 Nevertheless, a second agreement, reached in Stuttgart in 1825, established rapport between Württemberg and Bavaria, with the foundation of the South German Customs Union.
-In opposition to the Prussian activities, Hanover, Saxony, Hesse, and other states (Austria, France, Great Britain, and the Netherlands), developed their own economic agreements.
+In opposition to the Prussian activities, Hanover, Saxony, Hesse, and other states (Austria, France, the United Kingdom, and the Netherlands), developed their own economic agreements.
 While they promised one another not to join the Prussian union, they did develop trade agreements of their own.
 The Union remained unsuccessful, because it only sought to maintain the status quo, not to fix the problems created by toll barriers.

 In 1834, Baden and Württemberg joined the Prussian union, which was renamed the German Customs Union.
 The Tax Union or Steuerverein was formed in 1834 as a customs union first of the Duchy of Brunswick and the Kingdom of Hanover, then with the Grand Duchy of Oldenburg in 1836.
 By 1835, the German Customs Union had expanded to include the majority of the states of the German Confederation, even Saxony, the Thuringian states, Württemberg and Baden, Bavaria, and the Hessian states.
 Functionally, it removed many internal customs barriers, while upholding a protectionist tariff system with foreign trade partners.